Microscopic hematuria algorithm, from AUA Guidelines (2025)

 Epidemiology

-- 1 urinalysis with RBCs is all that is required for a hematuria workup
+- AUA definition: 3+ RBCs on microscopic UA warrant assessment and potential hematuria workup, single urinalysis with RBCs is all that is required for a hematuria workup, dipstick alone is not adequate for diagnosis

-- 6.5% healthy patients have microscopic hematuria on screening tests
+- Prevalence: 6.5% healthy patients have microscopic hematuria on screening tests

-- 33-67% patient do not have diagnosible cause of hematuria (positional, physical activity, recent intercourse)
+- Unknown cause: 33-67% patients do not have diagnosible cause of hematuria (positional, physical activity, recent intercourse)

 Risk factors